 So, there you have it: 9 Most Frequently Asked Questions about Intensive PT.

-The questions that take you behind the scenes a little bit and answer what you are really thinking about.
+Questions to take you behind the scenes and hopefully answer what you are really thinking about.

 We want to wrap up by extending our gratitude to thank you for stopping by today!